 Crystal's thesis documentary will explore climate-induced polar/grizzly bear hybridization in the Canadian Arctic.
 Working alongside biologists and local guides, this film sets out to examine this rare, yet growing phenomenon, and what is means for the future of polar bears.

-Robert's producing a short documentary about the abundant microbial growth, flourishing in kitchens and bathrooms, due to water wastefulness.
-His film, Table to Toilet: Fueling a Microbial Bonfire, will hold a microscopic mirror up to viewers, showing them the immediate, and close to home effects, of their wasteful water usage.
+Robert's producing a documentary about the abundant microbial growth, flourishing in kitchens and bathrooms, due to water wastefulness.
+His film, Table to Toilet: Fueling a Microbial Bonfire, will hold a microscopic mirror up to viewers, showing them the immediate effects, of their wasteful water usage.

 Ashley's producing a short documentary about the climate refugees of Louisiana's bayou.
 An area still recovering from the impact of Hurricane Katrina more than 10 years later caused alarming displacement of the coastal region.
 The documentary will examine how these refugees have adapted to the natural and manmade threats to their environment.

 - 2018 Center Scholars

 - Crystal Solberg, Robert Boyd, Sirjaut Kaur Dhariwal, Elizabeth Herzfeldt-Kamprath, Gaby Krevat, Ashley Luke, Amelia Tyson, and Kent Wagner